 When a farmer decides to become a certified organic farmer, it takes three years in order for his land and harvests to receive the organic label, meaning no synthetic pesticide was used throughout the production process.
 Such a transformation is knowledge-intensive and requires training and adaptation on the farmer’s side.
 We therefore consider that 15 years is a sufficient period of time to train farmers to adopt pesticide-free practices.
 15 years would allow for a smooth transition period but with clear objectives.

 Furthermore, we have already gambled away the opportunity for less ambitious changes and for a slower agricultural conversion.
-As early as 2008, the International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD), initiated by the World Bank, urgently warned in its final report: "Business as usual is not an option“.
+As early as 2008, the International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD), initiated by the World Bank, urgently warned in its final report (PDF document): "Business as usual is not an option (PDF document)“.
 But the IAASTD‘s warning was not followed by corresponding action.
 As a result, ten valuable years for the transformation of agriculture were lost until the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) in May 2019 presented its Global Assessment Report on Biodiversity and Ecosystem Services, which strongly reiterated the warning that "business as usual is not an option“.
 A few months later, the Intergovernmental Panel on Climate Change (IPCC) presented its report on the link between land use and greenhouse gas emissions.
 Both UN bodies, IPBES and IPCC, warned urgently that the window of opportunity for taking measures to avert the imminent collapse of the world's climate and ecosystems would be closing very soon.

 Since past decision-makers did not “hear” the message and failed to act, we simply cannot wait any longer.
 Our generation is the last to still have the power to take effective action to halt biodiversity loss and climate change.
 According to the Intergovernmental Panel on Climate Change, if we do not act now, we risk passing the point of no return in ten years' time.